SD-WAN: Definition, Why SD-WAN, Types and Advantages

 Using the SD-WAN system is, therefore, an upgrade of the legacy computer network frameworks of the past as they are separated from the hardware-based traffic monitoring and management functions.
 Instead, it’s based on; Edge connectivity abstraction, WAN virtualization, central management, and elastic traffic management.

-A broad area software-defined network can be used in favour of T1, MPLS, and other traditional WAN systems, although more than three in four companies keep their legacy installations along with their SD-WAN networks.
+A broad area software-defined network can be used in favour of T1, MPLS, and other traditional WAN systems, although more than three in four companies keep their legacy installations like network wiring installation services, along with their SD-WAN networks.

 Before you start integrating SD-WAN network solutions into your business, it is essential to understand why.
 Only then can you make a calculated conclusion as to whether the implementation is right for you.